burrowsa/RunTests.jl/README.md

   * You get a progress bar showing how far through the tests you are, it is green while all the tests are passing and goes red if any fail
   * Using modules and functions to structure test files gives you a natural isolation between tests.
   * You can selectively skip tests with `@skipif` and mark failing tests with `@xfail`.
+  * Using `@parameterize` you can run the same test again again with different parameters and see which pass and which fail.

 Here is an example test file written using RunTests.jl that demonstrates a number of features of the package: